onlinews/online_ws/docs/Ch_1_GettingStarted.md

 ![Advertise Online Study in SONA](./img/SonaSetUpStudy3.PNG)

 #### 1.4.2.1 Paying for studies via SONA (specific to Oxford)
 SONA is a solid place to advertise and recruit, however it scales poorly.
-There is not too many participants in the system to begin with and paying participants is quite cumbersome.
+There are not too many participants in the system to begin with and paying participants is quite cumbersome.
 So we can recommend it with manageable sample sizes (<30 participants), but it is a huge time sink for big sample sizes.

 For a more comprehensive description of payments in Oxford, have a look [here](https://unioxfordnexus.sharepoint.com/:f:/s/ClinicalNeurosciences-OHBAOnlineExperiments/Eou5eA5Ro-5OgoBZSYHJZ2UBH9FarE6lxP7DkmZPbKJKrA?e=xQzXxm).